Bobrac3023/Project4_roshan/README.md

 - Core Feature
   - Online Reservation System
-    - Users can book a table with their name, email, date, time, guest count, and a message.
+    - Users can reserve a table with their name, email, date, time, guest count, and a message.
   - Form validations ensure:
     - No past dates allowed
     - Guest count must be between 1 and 10